fullctl/ixctl/docs/quickstart.md

 cp Ctl/dev/example.env Ctl/dev/.env
 ```
 Any of the env variables can be changed, and you should set your own secret key.

+### Authentication and accounts

+ixctl requires a fullctl aaactl instance to use as an authentication and account management service.

+Please checkout and install https://github.com/fullctl/fullctl and once you have done so, set the following environment variables in your `.env` file

+- OAUTH_TWENTYC_HOST: the url of your aaactl instance (e.g, https://localhost:8001)
+- OAUTH_TWENTYC_KEY: the oauth application client id
+- OAUTH_TWENTYC_SECRET: the oauth application client secret

+### Building and starting

 You can launch the app via:
 ```sh